What if you had a better way to treat an opioid addiction?

 One of the best reasons to try methadone is that it provides a safer alternative to many different treatments.
 For instance, your body may not respond well to morphine or to other treatments.

 By contrast, methadone can function around the clock, providing your body with a number of benefits.
-And it is often part of a medication-assisted treatment, allowing it to be safely implemented into any existing course of treatment.
+And it is often part of medication-assisted treatment, allowing it to be safely implemented into any existing course of treatment.

 Morphine and other substances, however, can be more harmful if they are used as often as you use might methadone.
 Therefore, one of the best benefits of methadone is getting the treatment you need in a safer and more controlled way.